-3. Make a watery world for wildlife
+7. Make a watery world for wildlife

-Ensure that you keep it clean and control algae – you can do this without harmful chemicals with barley straw pond cleaners.
+Ensure that you keep the pond clean and control algae – you can do this without harmful chemicals with barley straw pond cleaners.
 Give it a sloping edge so animals can access the water easily.

-4. Create a compost heap
+8. Create a compost heap

 By recycling kitchen scraps – always uncooked unless you want a bunch of unsavoury rats to show up – you’re doing your bit for the environment by helping to cut down on landfill use and pollution, as well as providing a yummy meal for hedgehogs, toads and slow worms.

 You don’t need anything fancy to get going – a heap of vegetable peelings, grass cuttings, old teabags and coffee grounds covered with an old rug will soon rot down to a lovely nutrient-rich mix you can use to power up your garden.
 You can also buy pre-made wooden composter boxes or fashion something from anything you have lying around in the garden shed.

 Here’s how: How to make compost – feed your garden for free

 If you’re keen to get more wildlife in your garden replace ordinary fences with cultivated hedgerows.
 Create a living hedge that will not only be a visual treat it will provide wildlife with food and shelter.
 Native plants such as blackthorn, hawthorn, field maple or hazel will provide nesting sites and berries, nuts and hips will encourage hungry wildlife in wintertime.